wavemotion-dave/A7800DS/README.md

 help you.
 The emulator was developed using Trebor's "7800 ProPack" of well-curated games.
 The emulator will auto-start in /roms/a7800 or /roms/a78 if those directories exist.

+a7800DS is free to download and use... but if you have found anything I've done to be useful, buy me a virtual coffee here: https://ko-fi.com/wavemotiondave

 Features :
 ----------
  Most things you should expect from an emulator.
 Speed is excellent on the DSi and